mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v7.md

 Figure 3.cakir - An object shared between different activity systems

 The conception of joint activity emphasises the importance of the roles of researchers and other stakeholders within these interventionist and participatory processes.
+ADD LECUSAY TOO HERE?
 Analysing activity through its transformation, particularly in relation to the contradictions and tensions among system elements, draws on Marxist conceptions of dialectics and forms the foundation for the concepts of expansive learning.
 In 3GAT, this view of transformation through collaborative work between activity systems on a new, expanded object is termed expansive learning [@engestrom_design_2011].

 Drawing on concepts of tensions and contradictions existing in foundational concepts of dialectal materialism, the 3GAT allows for a granular exploration of tensions and contradictions are a vital source of change and evolution of new and ongoing activity systems [@engestrom_expansive_2001].
 3GAT achieves this through careful of description, analysis, and representation of system elements, the interaction between systems, and the resulting contradictions.
 Some tensions arising between participant motives and different parts of activity system may be resolved quickly through change, while others may persist and can be referred to as conflicts [@sannino_cultural-historical_2018].
 These unresolved contradictions which develop into impasses or conflicts which may serve as motivational factors driving agentic responses from participants.
 A later section explores Sannino's perspective on such conflicts as a source of transformative agency in greater depth.